awsdocs/amazon-ec2-user-guide/doc_source/event-windows.md

 # Define event windows for scheduled events<a name="event-windows"></a>

-You can define custom, weekly\-recurring event windows for scheduled events that reboot, stop, or terminate your Amazon EC2 instances\.
+You can define custom event windows that recur weekly for scheduled events that reboot, stop, or terminate your Amazon EC2 instances\.
 You can associate one or more instances with an event window\.
 If a scheduled event for those instances is planned, AWS will schedule the events within the associated event window\.

 You can use event windows to maximize workload availability by specifying event windows that occur during off\-peak periods for your workload\.
 You can also align the event windows with your internal maintenance schedules\.

 You define an event window by specifying a set of time ranges\.
-Each time range must be a minimum of 2 hours\.
+The minimum time range is 2 hours\.
 The combined time ranges must total at least 4 hours\.

 You can associate one or more instances with an event window by using either instance IDs or instance tags\.
 You can also associate Dedicated Hosts with an event window by using the host ID\.